Math: Data Practices

 Reflection Questions: How are you already collecting data in your own classroom?
 Do you have access to any tools or programs that allow you to determine which students may need some intervention?

 Data can inform all parts of your teaching.
 It can help students see their own progress and areas that need improvement.
 It can help you understand what specific students need.
 It can provide information students can use in setting and evaluating goals.
 Technology has greatly expanded the way data can be recorded, collected, organized, and used in a timely and efficient way.
-Teachers can use technology and the data provided by technology to easily and quickly collect and use data to enhance their pedagogy, group students, plan remedial and extended activities for students who need them, and target specific needs of individuals, groups, and the whole class.
+Teachers can easily and quickly collect technology, and the data can be used to enhance their pedagogy, group students, plan remedial and extended activities for students who need them, and target specific needs of individuals, groups, and the whole class.